Self-Gravity in Superradiance Clouds: Implications for Binary Dynamics and Observational Prospects: Discussion

 To examine this, we compute $\theta^2 \Gamma$ near the fine resonance, including relativistic corrections to the decay rate of $|300\rangle$, to the level splitting $E_{322} - E_{300}$, and the matrix element.
 The result is shown in Figure~\ref{fig:induced}.
 The relativistic result (green solid) is larger than the non-relativistic one (blue dotted) by a factor of few for $\alpha \lesssim 0.4$.
 This is mainly due to relativistic corrections to the energy spectrum: the orange dashed line --- computed with relativistic corrections to the decay width and energy spectrum but using the non‑relativistic matrix element $\gamma$ --- almost reproduces the fully relativistic result.
 At $\alpha\gtrsim0.4$ the relativistic result is up to one order of magnitude smaller than the non-relativistic result due to relativistic corrections of the matrix element (see Figure~\ref{fig:relativistic_matrix} in the Appendix).

 The above arguments show that the level crossing behavior as well as the orbital dynamics remains qualitatively the same even after including relativistic corrections.
 The relativistic corrections considered in this section are however restricted.
 We only consider relativistic corrections to the energy spectrum and the wave function due to an isolated black hole.
 There are other corrections we do not include: perturbations nonlinear in the external matter distribution, ${\cal O}(q^n)$ ($n\geq 2$), and perturbations of order ${\cal O}(q \alpha^n)$ ($n > 2$).
 Here $q$ stands for both $q$ and $q_c$.
 In the following section, we will consider one of the ignored ones: a perturbation of ${\cal O}(q_c \alpha^4)$ order.
+Another possible source of error can come from a partial metric reconstruction when the secondary approaches the primary in the presence of the cloud: for the largest values of $\alpha$ considered in this work, the used Kerr metric perturbed with the secondary (see Appendix~\ref{app:tidal_pert} for details) may not be the proper metric to describe the binary system in presence of the cloud.
 To fully account for all these corrections, a dedicated numerical simulation is required.